Stanford-BioE80/Stanford-BioE80.github.io/_docs/w7ps.md

 2018: Week 8
 ---

-# Problem Set Week-7

 **DUE:** Next Friday start of class via Canvas.

+**NOTE:**
-**NOTE:** All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.
+- All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.

-**NOTE:** Please turn in your completed problem sets as an electronic copy via Canvas.
+- Please turn in your completed problem sets as an electronic copy via Canvas.

-**NOTE:** Please make sure to not go over the word limits.
+- Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations).

 ## (Q1)  Rousseau and Hobbes (15 Points)